-In accordance with the respective employment agreements of Mr. Wacha, Mr. Lerner, Ms. Maskal, and Mr. Herbes the severance period set forth above will be increased to two years after his or her termination of employment if his or her termination is following a change in control.
+The employment agreements of our named executive officers provide that the severance period set forth above will be increased to two years after his or her termination of employment if his or her termination is following a change in control.

 If an executive terminates his or her employment following a change in control the executive might become subject to an excise tax imposed under Section 4999 of the Internal Revenue Code.
 When a company reimburses an executive for the amount of that excise tax to put the executive in the same after-tax economic position that the executive would be in if the excise tax did not apply, it is known as an excise tax gross-up.
 Prior to 2014, our policy was to include excise tax gross-up provisions relating to changes in control in the employment agreements for our executive officers.
 In 2014, our compensation committee decided that excise tax gross-up provisions would no longer be included in any new employment agreements and would be removed from any grandfathered employment agreements upon any material amendment to such agreements.
-Of the named executive officers, only Mr. Lerner, Ms. Maskal and Mr. Herbes have grandfathered employment agreements that still contain excise tax gross-up provisions.
+Of the named executive officers that remain employed by our company, only Mr. Lerner has a grandfathered employment agreement that still contains an excise tax gross-up provision.

-The estimated severance and other benefits for each named executive officer in the event a change in control and termination of employment, and the potential tax obligations of the company for these benefits are set forth below.
-The amounts assume that the change of control and termination was effective as of December 29, 2017 (the last business day of fiscal 2017) and thus are based upon amounts earned through such date and are only estimates of the amounts that would actually be paid to such named executive officers upon their termination and the potential tax obligations of the company.
+The estimated severance and other benefits for each named executive officer in the event of a change in control and termination of employment, and the potential tax obligations of the company for these benefits are set forth below.
+The amounts assume that the change of control and termination was effective as of December 28, 2018 (the last business day of fiscal 2018) and thus are based upon amounts earned through such date and are only estimates of the amounts that would actually be paid to such named executive officers upon their termination and the potential tax obligations of the company.